biodatlab/biodatlab.github.io/_data/resources/2022-04-26-setting-up-users.md

 the new user.
 Here is an instruction for creating the new user and setting up `.bashrc` file.

+## In gist

+You have to do 2 things

+1. Create new user from root account
+2. Add python path to your `~/.bashrc` file

 ## Create a new user

 We follow [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-sudo-enabled-user-on-ubuntu-20-04-quickstart) for creating the new user.
-You have to do the following:
+You have to do the following from the root:

 ```sh
 adduser <yourteamname> # such as badcrew